Workshop on Translational Data Science 2017

 iii) What are some models for translation that have proved successful?

-iv) What are some challenges, opportunities, and high priority areas in translational data science?
+iv) What are some research challenges, opportunities, and high priority areas in translational data science?

 This workshop is by invitation only.
 Participants will be asked to submit a one to two-page position paper about their views on translational data science as a whole or related to one of these four themes.